 If you have an HVAC system that services the basement, you can help to prevent basement mold just by running it.
 There is a common misconception that basement HVAC systems are unnecessary because the temperature inside most basements stays relatively constant throughout the year.
 Remember, though, that temperature is only one of the two functions of air conditioning.
 If a basement stays closed up, unventilated and unconditioned, the temperature might be within the desired range, but the humidity may be significantly elevated.
 Mold can grow and odors can develop in a basement or living space of a home simply because the HVAC system has been turned off.

 If the HVAC system is not running, then the air is not being conditioned or filtered.
 Without filtration, the air will accumulate dust, dirt, and mold spores that will create a bigger problem.
 We have conducted basement and entire home mold remediations where the only cause of mold growth was stagnant, humid air due to the fact that the HVAC system had been turned off.
 This is an easy to avoid problem!
 Keep the HVAC system on year round, and change the air filters on a regular basis.
 If you think your system might need cleaning, check out our post 12 Facts about Duct Cleaning – How to Avoid Scams before you decide to have it cleaned.

 The most effective, but most expensive, type of basement HVAC system is a centrally-located, ducted unit.
 This is the best system if you have a large basement and/or a basement consisting of multiple rooms with doors and walls that restrict airflow.

-So how do you get the already cool humid air in a basement dry without cooling it further?
+So, how do you get the already cool, humid air in a basement dry without cooling it further?
 The answer in most cases is a dehumidifier.
 Dehumidifiers do exactly what the name implies, remove moisture from the air.
 The way dehumidifiers work is that they create heat in order to absorb moisture.